aceazycrdfz/pyvoting/README.md

 (I don't know what to call this because "backward elimination" and "bottom elimination" are terms already used in other scenarios)

-Before I proceed to introduce all these voting methods, I will briefly explain why the common RunElection function in the Voting class runs the election by repeatedly eliminating the candidate with the worst score (the SplitSize function is tunable if you define your own voting method).
+Before I proceed to introduce all these voting methods, I will briefly explain why the common RunElection function in the Voting class runs the election by repeatedly eliminating the candidate with the worst score (the SplitSize function is tunable if you define your own voting class).
 In most election senarios, we care much more about the ranking of the top few candidates than the ranking of the bottom few.
 Thus, the ranking of the top few candidates needs to be determined with caution and voted with as little distraction as possible.
 Repeatedly eliminating the candidate at the bottom and does runoff on the rest can achieve this.

+The intended effect is that supporters of candidates that got eliminated early have a say in their preferences among the remaining candidates as much as everyone else.
+Ranked choice voting, tier list voting, tiered popularity voting, normalized score voting, and standardized score voting all have this effect (I invented the later 4 voting methods and they are all thoroughly explained in later sections).

-## How This Code Supports Proportional Representation With Multi-winner Election
+## How This Code Supports Proportional Representation With Multi-Winner Election

-...
+The core RunElection Function orders the candidates by the reverse order of elimination.
+Therefore, the most straightforward and intuitive way of adapting to a multi-winner scenario is to pick the top few.
+However, this package uses a better approach: when calling RunMultiWinnerElection, it will repeatedly determine a winner to be at the top by calling RunElection.
+When a winner from RunElection is found, this candidate will be excluded and all the rest of the candidates will compete for the second place by calling RunElection again.
+This is done until all the candidates are excluded.
+Then, the top few returned by RunMultiWinnerElection should be viewed as the winners of the multi-winner election.

+Intuitively the incentive for doing this is that for many voting methods, a vote's support for candidates are not totally independent: more support for one candidate is implicitly less support for others.
+This is problematic for multi-winner elections (not strategy-proof) because some voters might indicate less support for their favorite because that candidate is guaranteed to win and dedicate their ballot to support contenders for the remaining winning seats.
+In other words, voters are incentivized to give more support to a less perferred candidate just because they think their preferred candidates can easily win without their support.
+The mechanism in RunMultiWinnerElection that I described above can fix this issue.
+Whenever a winner is found, it gets excluded so its effect on voters' support for other candidates are removed.
+So big supporters of a guaranteed winner have a say in their preferences among the remaining candidates as much as everyone else.

+In fact, the rankings produced by RunElection and RunMultiWinnerElection are always the same for most of the voting methods and are mostly the same for all of the voting methods.
+The later is always much less computationally efficient, especially when the number of candidates and ballots are large.
+So if a ranking of all candidates is all you need, I don't recommend using RunMultiWinnerElection.

+## Spoiler Effect and Spoiler-Proofness

+Spoiler effect, or vote splitting, is a common phenomenon in plurality voting elections with more than 2 candidates.
+It happens when 2 candidates are too similar (they share many common supporters) so when their voters' votes was splitted among them, making them both worse off.

+To formalize spoiler effect on the voting methods, I will define two properties: spoiler-proofness and semi-spoiler-proofness.
+A spoiler-proof voting method must satisfy the following property: for a arbitrary election, if an arbitrary candidate is duplicated an arbitrary times (by duplicate I mean all voters perfer them equally and ties are broken by coin-toss, if necessary), none of the duplicates is worse off (by "not worse off" I mean if that candidate used to beat another candidate, they still beat them with the existence of duplicates).
+A semi-spoiler-proof voting method must satisfy the following property: for a arbitrary election, if an arbitrary candidate is duplicated an arbitrary times, not all of the duplicates are worse off (in other words, the best duplicate is not worse off).

+Voting methods that are spoiler-proof: approval voting, score voting, STAR voting, tier list voting, tiered popularity voting, normalized score voting

+Voting methods that are semi-spoiler-proof but not spoiler-proof: ranked choice voting, standardized score voting

+Voting methods that are neither: plurality voting

+When I introduce each voting method in later sections, I will justify their spoiler-proofness.

 # Code Usage Overview